ChaseDepth/PicoCTF/General Skills.md

 	Python code.py -d codebook.txt.

 #fixme
-fixed the script.
+Fixed the script.
 Indentations mean something in python.
 Read through the code.
 On Studio Visual Code, it'll blatantly tell you which line is wrong.

 #fixme2
 = means to give a value to something. like x = 5 will mean x is 5. == checks for (in)equality. so if x==y, true. x=5, y=6.
 It’ll return false.